RichieHakim/ROI_tracking_benchmarking/README.md

 pip install -e .
 ```

-For some reason, the CaImAn environment has version issues.
+Sometimes, the CaImAn environment has version issues.
 If you run into any tensorflow issues, try downgrading both python and tensorflow:
 ```
 conda install python=3.10
-pip install -U tensorflow==2.14
+pip install -U tensorflow==2.14 pip install -e .
 ```

 ## Usage for test data